humbletrader/LearnLinuxShell/vi.md

 # Vi basic commands
  Insert Movde : i
  Normal Mode: ESC

-# Basic Commands
+## Basic Commands
  Save :w
  Quit :q
  Force quit without saving :q!
  Undo : u
  Redo: CTRL+R

-# Cursor Movement
+## Cursor Movement

 ### One character at a time:
-h, j, k, l - left , down, up, right
+ h, j, k, l - left , down, up, right also the arrow keys should work in vim

-### move one word :
+### move by word :
  w - move to the beginning of the next word e - move to the end of the word b - move to the beginning of the word
+ combinations: 3w 5b - move 5 words back

 ### move to start or end of a line :
  0 - move to the start of the line
  $ - move to the end of the line

 ### move to start of the document
  gg - move to start
  G - move to end

 ### move to a specific line : line-nbr + G

 ## Find text
  f - find a character
  find word under cursor - * and #
  n - search text

 ## Basic editing
  0 - insert new line and enter INSERT mode
-O - insert new line above and enter INSERT mode p - paste d - delete (see combinations) and copies the word/letter to be pasted later R - replace the character under cursor when in NORMAL mode
+ O - insert new line above and enter INSERT mode p - paste x - deletes one char on the right
+ X - deletes one char on the left r - replaces the character under cursor with a letter while in NORMAL mode d - delete (see combinations) and copies the word/letter to be pasted later combinations : d2w deletes two words

-Combinations :
-d2w - deletes 2 words

 ## Visual Mode
 v - enter visual mode